awsdocs/aws-doc-sdk-examples/rust_dev_preview/tls/README.md

-# AWS SDK for Rust code examples for Amazon S3
+# AWS SDK for Rust code examples for TLS

 ## Purpose